ForestAdmin/documentation-user-guide/collections/scopes.md

 It is useful in that it can be used to control what data is available to users.
 More specifically, scopes can be set up to filter data dynamically on the current user.

 {% hint style="warning" %}
-**Scopes** are applied to the entire application excluding global smart actions, API & SQL charts and Collaboration & Activities.
+**Scopes** are applied to the entire application excluding global Smart Actions, API & SQL charts and Collaboration & Activities.
 {% endhint %}

 ### How to set up a scope